uzairudev/Project-Mitsuba-Nerfstudio/README.md

 - **mitsubaspectral.ipynb**: A general notebook for spectral data generation.

 ### Additional Files
-### `extracted_blue.py`, `extracted_green.py`, `extracted_red.py`
-These scripts extract and process the color channel data for blue, green, and red, respectively.
-They are used to analyze and manipulate the individual color channels separately.

-### `first_sample.pth` and `second_sample.pth`
-These files contain PyTorch tensor data for the first and second samples used for evaluation.
-They are loaded and compared using the `new_eval.py` script.

 - **Splatfactor/**:
   - **extracted_blue.py**: Extracts and processes the blue channel data.